Little Rock Parks Search

 Home to the city's first skate bowl, this community park also offers softball fields, batting cage, tennis court, picnic tables, playground and trails.
 Kanis is situated in the center of Little Rock's most extensive trail system.

 A large pond accented with an overlooking pavilion and encircled with an asphalt path for jogging and biking is the central feature in this 12 acre park in Southwest Little Rock.

 Originally an overlook drive lined with native stones, the area has been redeveloped as a biking/ walking trail that leads to a plaza overlooking Little Rock's downtown skyline.
 One of the locals' favorites!

 Our city's first public park, with several monuments and sculptures, pond and pavilion.
 This is home to the MacArthur Museum of Arkansas Military History.
 Several special events are held in and around this park throughout the year.

 This neighborhood park is named in honor of former Little Rock City Manager John T. Meriwether.
 It is situated within a residential subdivision in mid town and has a playground, tennis courts and softball field.

 A community park of 43 wooded acres, the majority of which is undeveloped.
-This park is conveniently located across from Mablevale Elementary School and also includes ball courts and pavilion.
+This park is conveniently located across from Mabelvale Elementary School and also includes ball courts and pavilion.

 This park, just downstream from the Murray Lock and Dam is leased to the City of Little Rock by the U.S. Army Corps of Engineers.
 The park includes 8 pavilions, soccer fields, sand volleyball courts, trails and the Murray Dog Park.